 The spatial intervention ‘Bâton Fleurdelisé’ navigates on the idea of creating space where a viewer is put in the position of shared responsibility for maintaining the created balance.

 I divided the space into two parts.
 The central part of the work exists as a combination of three materials: potassium nitrate, coal and sulphur.
 I sieved the unmixed powders evenly and directly onto the floor, creating a field of 3 radiant colours.
 The thin line of yellow sulphur sets a border that should not be crossed either by viewers or performers.
 A potential danger can be caused by mixing the materials which would create 221kg of black powder.
 In the remaining part of the space, I put the desk, the chair and the ashtray.

-Periodically, around every 3 minutes, soldier enters and lights up a cigarette, inhaling the smoke.
-Finally he leaves the cigarette in the ashtray then vacates the space.
-The next soldier repeats the action with a new cigarette or picks up the timbering cigarette left behind.
-This rhythm takes few hours to be established.
+Periodically, around every 3 minutes, a soldier enters the space and lights up a cigarette and inhales the smoke.
+Finally, he leaves the cigarette in the ashtray then vacates the space.
+The next soldier repeats the action with a new cigarette or picks up the smouldering cigarette left behind.
+A burning cigarette is a potential source of the explosion.

 The viewers witness a dialogue between a soldier inhaling the cigarette and the space of the room, perfectly covered with the raw materials of gunpowder.
 By creating a high-risk situation, I test our discipline and I highlight the fragility and transience of our world.

 The title of this work refers to Napolean Bonaparte’s quote that “every French soldier carries a marshal’s baton in his knapsack.”
 The Bâton Fleurdelisé.